-6-12 WATERFRONT FACILITIES.
+6-13 WATERFRONT FACILITIES.

 Naval waterfront and harbor facilities must comply with all of the following:

-- NFPA 307, Construction and Fire Protection of Marine Terminals, Piers, and Wharves - NFPA 312, Fire Protection of Vessels During Construction, Repair, and Lay-Up - NFPA 303, Fire Protection Standard for Marinas and Boatyards - MIL-HDBK-1025/1, Piers and Wharves. - MIL-HDBK-1025/2, Dockside Utilities for Ship Service. (will be UFC 4-150-02, Dockside Utilities for Ship Service) - UFC 4-151-10, Waterfront Construction - MIL-HDBK-1029/1, Graving Drydocks. - MIL-HDBK-1029/3, Drydocking Facilities Characteristics.
+- NFPA 307, Construction and Fire Protection of Marine Terminals, Piers, and Wharves. - NFPA 312, Fire Protection of Vessels During Construction, Repair, and Lay-Up. - NFPA 303, Fire Protection Standard for Marinas and Boatyards. - UFC 4-152-01, Piers and Wharves. - UFC 4-150-02, Dockside Utilities. - UFC 4-151-10, General Criteria for Waterfront Construction. - UFC 4-213-10, Graving Drydocks. - UFC 4-213-12, Drydocking Facilities Characteristics.

-6-13 PETROLEUM FUEL FACILITIES.
-Petroleum fuel facilities must comply with MIL-HDBK-1022A, Petroleum Fuel Facilities.
+6-14 PETROLEUM FUEL FACILITIES.

+Petroleum fuel facilities must comply with UFC 3-460-01, Petroleum Fuel Facilities.

-6-13.1 Aboveground Vertical Tanks.
-Construction, separation and diking requirements for above ground vertical tanks storing flammable or combustible liquids are contained in MIL-HDBK-1022A.
+6-14.1 Aboveground Vertical Tanks.

+Construction, separation and diking requirements for above ground vertical tanks storing flammable or combustible liquids are contained in UFC 3-460-01.

-6-13.2 Aboveground Vertical Tanks for Flammable Liquids.
+6-14.2 Aboveground Vertical Tanks for Flammable Liquids.

 Aboveground vertical tanks storing Class I flammable liquids must be equipped with internal full contact, aluminum honeycomb floating pans.
 Only aluminum pans providing closed cells and full fuel contact will be permitted in new construction.
 Foam fire extinguishing systems are not required where internal honeycomb floating pans are installed.

-6-13.3 Aboveground Vertical Tanks for Combustible Liquids.
+6-14.3 Aboveground Vertical Tanks for Combustible Liquids.

 Aboveground vertical tanks storing mission critical Class II combustible liquids (i.e., JP-5, JP-8, and diesel fuel used for shipboard fueling) must be equipped with internal honeycomb floating pans constructed of aluminum.
 Only aluminum pans providing closed cells and full fuel contact will be permitted in new construction.
 Foam fire extinguishing systems are not required where internal honeycomb floating pans are installed.
-Tanks containing other Class II or Class

-III combustible liquids do not require internal honeycomb pans or foam extinguishing systems.
+Tanks containing other Class II or Class III combustible liquids do not require internal honeycomb pans or foam extinguishing systems.

-6-13.4 Fuel Transfer Facilities.
+6-14.4 Fuel Transfer Facilities.

 Fuel transfer facilities include truck, rail, car and marine transport vessels.
-Fire protection for these facilities must be in accordance with MIL-HDBK-1022A.
+Fire protection for these facilities must be in accordance with UFC 3-460-01.

-6-13.5 Aircraft Direct Fueling.
-Fire protection for these facilities must be in accordance with MIL-HDBK-1022A.
+6-14.5 Aircraft Direct Fueling.

+Fire protection for these facilities must be in accordance with UFC 3-460-01.

-6-14 HYDRAULIC SYSTEMS.
+6-15 HYDRAULIC SYSTEMS.

 Any combustible liquids under pressure must be treated as a flammable liquid.

-6-14.1 Petroleum-Based Hydraulic Fluids.
+6-15.1 Petroleum-Based Hydraulic Fluids.

 The following requirements must apply:

-6-14.1.1 Provide automatic sprinklers directly over, and at least 6.1 m (20 ft) beyond the hydraulic equipment.
+- 6-15.1.1 Provide automatic sprinklers directly over, and at least 6.1 m (20 ft) beyond, the hydraulic equipment.
 Complete sprinkler protection is required if the structure is of combustible construction.
-Sprinklers may be omitted near a single small system or multiple adjacent small systems not exceeding 380 L (100 gal) aggregate capacity, and if the construction is noncombustible and ignition sources are not normally present, and provisions exist for automatic or manual shutdown of the system(s).

-6-14.1.2 An automatic switch, activated by sprinkler water flow alarm, fusible link, or other fire detector, must be provided to shut down the system if there is 380 L (100 gal) or more of hydraulic fluid.
+Sprinklers may be omitted near a single small system or multiple adjacent small systems not exceeding 380 L (100 gal) aggregate capacity, and if the construction is noncombustible and ignition sources are not normally present, and provisions exist for automatic or manual shutdown of the system(s). - 6-15.1.2 An automatic switch, activated by sprinkler water flow alarm, fusible link, or other fire detector, must be provided to shut down the system if there is 380 L (100 gal) or more of hydraulic fluid.

-6-14.2 Hydraulic Test Systems.
+6-15.2 Hydraulic Test Systems.

 Hydraulic test systems must comply with the following: